New Staff - Frequently Asked Questions

 7. What is a typical daily schedule at Camp?

-Wake up, breakfast, morning activity rotations (Arts & Crafts, Sports & Games, Farm & Garden, etc), lunch, cabin time/rest hour, afternoon activities (Pool, Arts & Crafts, etc), dinner, night activity, bedtime.
-A schedule will be provided in the Staff Welcome Packet.
+A typical day with campers runs from 7am with wake up, breakfast, morning activity rotations (Arts & Crafts, Sports & Games, Farm & Garden, etc), lunch, cabin time/rest hour, afternoon activities (Pool, Arts & Crafts, etc), dinner, night activity, and lights out at 10pm.
+Scheduled break is provided during the day and after lights out.

 8. What does staff training entail?